Jan Dejnožka Home Page

 Social conscience / Sociální svědomí

 Bee friendly.
-My home garden and yard are Bee Friendly, meaning no herbicides or pesticides in over 5 years, and it's really more like 10.
+My home garden and yard are bee friendly, meaning no herbicides or pesticides in over 5 years, and it's really more like 10.
 I originally stopped using the poisons because it was too much time and trouble, but it turned out to be a better thing than I thought.
 I like bees and want to help them.
-We had lots of bees last year, also butterflies and a hummingbird.
+We had lots of bees in 2016, also butterflies and a hummingbird.

-1. Two thirds of our food is pollinated, yet we’re killing bees with poisons.
+a.
+Two thirds of our food must be pollinated, yet we’re killing the pollinating bees with poisons.

-2. Major home supply chains sell “bee friendly” plants pre-treated with poisons.
+c.
+Major home supply chains sell “bee friendly” plants that are pre-treated with chemicals that poison bees.

-4. Ideas and similar ideas for homeowners.
+e.
+Ideas for homeowners.
 Doing even just some of these things may help.
-All I did was stop using poisons and plant wildflower mix from seed.
+All I did was stop using poisons, and plant wildflower mix from seed.

 Young scientist has new idea to remove plastic from the oceans.
 See his Web site.

 Pace Elon Musk, “There is no Planet B.”